General-Translation/generaltranslation/README.md

 ### getLanguageCode(languages)

-Returns an ISO-639 code from a language name or an array of language names.
+Returns a BCP 47 language tag from a language name or an array of language names.

 ```
 const code = getLanguageCode('English');